hkhamm/firestore-express-graphql/README.md

 yarn start
 ```

-If you navigate to the URL you shoud be able to see a GraphQL playground where you can query your API.
+If you navigate to `/playground` you should see a GraphQL playground where you can query your API.

 ## Sample query